Artemis Simopoulos

 Artemis P. Simopoulos is an American physician and endocrinologist, who authored several books on diet and nutrition.
-She is the founder and president of the non-profit educational organization Center for Genetics, Nutrition and Health since 1990 and a founding member of the Study of Fatty Acids and Lipids in 1991.
+She is the founder and president of the non-profit educational organization Center for Genetics, Nutrition and Health since 1990 and a founding member of the International Society for the Study of Fatty Acids and Lipids in 1991.
 She is a researcher who publishes on diet and health, and organizes conferences on the subject.
-She is noted for her work on Polyunsaturated fat.
+She is noted for her work on polyunsaturated fat.
 She was also the chair of the nutrition coordinating committee of the National Institute of Health for nine years.

-Early life and education

-Simopoulous was born in Greece in 1933.
-She has a bachelor of science in chemistry from Barnard College in New York and a doctor of medicine from the Boston University School of Medicine.